gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

    npx gatsby-codemods gatsby-plugin-image <optional-path>
    ```

    Without an `optional-path`, the codemod will run against all the files in your current directory, so running it in root is recommended.
-It will ignore `node_modules`, `.cache` and `public` automatically.
+It will ignore `node_modules`, `.cache`, and `public` automatically.
 It will also respect any local Babel configuration in your project.
-The codemod is designed to run against files with the extensions `.ts, .js, .tsx, .jsx`.
-If this does not cover your project, or you require other customizations, see the section on using [jscodeshift](#jscodeshift).
+The codemod is designed to run against files with the extensions `.ts`, `.js`, `.tsx`, and `.jsx`.
+If this does not cover your project, or you require other customizations, see the section on using [`jscodeshift`](#jscodeshift).

    Due to the API changes, the codemod is not a pure 1:1 mapping.
 There are some changes introduced.